Battle of the Bridges: Background

 On 2 August 1990, shortly after 00:00 local time, Iraq invaded Kuwait.
 The Kuwaitis were caught unprepared.
 Despite the diplomatic tension and the Iraqi buildup on the border, no central orders were issued to the Kuwaiti armed forces and they were not on alert.
 Many of the personnel were on leave as 2 August was both the Islamic equivalent of New Year and one of the hottest days of the year.
 With many on leave, some new crews were assembled from personnel available.
 In total, the Kuwaiti 35th Brigade managed to field 36 Chieftain tanks, a company of armoured personnel carriers, another company of M901 ITV anti-tank vehicles and an artillery battery of 7 M109A2 self-propelled guns.

 They faced units from the Iraqi Republican Guard.
 The 1st "Hammurabi" Armoured Division consisted of two mechanised brigades and one armoured, whereas the Medinah Armoured Division consisted of two armoured brigades and one mechanised.
 These were equipped with T-72s, BMP-1s and BMP-2s, as well as having attached artillery.
-It is important to note that the various engagements were against elements of these rather than against the fully deployed divisions; specifically the 17th Brigade of the "Hammurabi", commanded by Brigadier General Ra'ad Hamdani, and the 14th Brigade and 10th Armoured Brigade of the Medinah.
+The various engagements were against elements of these rather than against the fully deployed divisions; specifically the 17th Brigade of the "Hammurabi", commanded by Brigadier General Ra'ad Hamdani, and the 14th Brigade and 10th Armoured Brigade of the Medinah.
 Another challenge resulted from the fact that neither Hamdani nor his troops held any enmity for the Kuwaitis and therefore planned to minimise casualties, military and civilian.
 According to his plan, there would be no preliminary shelling or “protective (artillery) fire."
 Hamdani went so far as to require his tanks to fire only high-explosive shells, instead of sabot (Armour Piercing) in an attempt to “frighten the occupants, but not destroy the vehicle.”